eliotsykes/ShinyCMS-ruby/docs/dev/mailing-list-notes.md

   * Extension of 'view archives' above, or replacement for it?
 * Once the system has payment handlers implemented: pay to subscribe
 * Autoresponders
-  * 'Timed series' autoresponders
+* 'Timed series' emails
+  * Could be triggered by
+    * System (new user signs up -> triggers onboarding series
+    * Admin *shrug*
+    * User request
+      * Via web UI
+      * Via autoresponder
-    * (Combine with 'pay to subscribe' to enable selling 'six week course in X')
+      * Via 'pay to subscribe' ("Buy our six week 'learn to cook' course!", etc)